zcash-hackworks/zbxcat/README.md

 # ZBXCAT

+**NOTE: Experimental software, use at your own risk, PR's welcome :)**

 A work-in-progress for Zcash Bitcoin Cross-Chain Atomic Transactions

 Bitcoin scripts use python-bitcoinlib, and Zcash scripts use python-zcashlib (a Zcash fork of python-bitcoinlib).

+Currently defaults to using testnet.

 ## Setup